-German’s are renowned the world over for their beer, in fact there are between 5,000 to 6,000 types produced throughout the country.
+German’s are renowned the world over for their beer, in fact there are between 5,000 to 6,000 types of wine and spirits produced throughout the country.
 Given the volume of local produce, imported beers can be harder to find.

 The main categories of beer are:

 - Bockbier: Bock beer (dark and strong)